IBS4205 – New Perspectives in Ibsen Studies

 Schedule, syllabus and examination date

-To present and discuss the contemporary trends in Ibsen Studies.
+- To know the contemporary trends in the field of Ibsen Studies;

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.